U.S. law firm plans to bring suit against Boeing, Malaysia Airlines

 The court filing was not immediately available.

-The petition was filed on behalf of Januari Siregar, whose son was on the flight, the firm said.
+The petition was filed on behalf of Januari Siregar, whose son was on the flight.
 Siregar, a lawyer, had known Ribbeck’s staff when working on a case involving Garuda Indonesia a few years earlier, Ribbeck said.

-Contacted by Reuters in Indonesia, he confirmed the petition, but said he was the uncle, not the father, of a passenger on the plane.

 Additional pleadings will be filed in the next few days against other potential defendants that designed or manufactured component parts of the aircraft that may have failed, Kelly said.